 As you can see by the table, our system had no violations, but we have learned through our testing that some contaminants have been detected; however, these contaminants were detected below New York State requirements.

-Although nitrate was detected below the MCL, it was detected at 5.53 milligram per liters which is greater than one-half of the MCL.
-Therefore, we are required to present the following information on nitrate in drinking water:
+We are required to present the following information on lead in drinking water.